Pacific Southwest, Region 9: Superfund

 EPA has established eight Operable Units (OUs) to address the investigation and cleanup of the various components of the site: Site-Wide Groundwater (OU-1), Pit Lake (OU-2), Process Areas (OU-3), Evaporation Ponds/Sulfide Tailings (OU-4), Waste Rock Areas (OU-5), Oxide Tailings (OU-6), Wabuska Drain (OU-7), and Arimetco (OU-8).

-Each of these OUs will have their own investigation and cleanup plans.
-The cleanup approaches for the various hazards at the site will be determined after these investigations have been completed and potential risks have been evaluated.
+Each of these OUs has their own investigation and will have their own cleanup plans.
+The cleanup approaches for the various hazards at the site will be determined after each investigation has been completed and potential risks have been evaluated.
 In the interim, EPA will determine whether emergency removals or other interim actions are warranted to mitigate immediate hazards.

 Prior to 2000

-Since 1978, evidence has shown that the groundwater beneath the site has been impacted by mining activities.
+Since 1978, evidence showed that the groundwater beneath the site had been impacted by mining activities.
 In the late 1970s and early 1980s, initial studies by NDEP found that tailing streams contained arsenic, mercury, lead, copper, zinc, and chromium.
 The studies also discovered that contamination from the mining, milling, and metal salvaging operations had migrated into the groundwater forming a contaminant plume.

 In the late 1990s, local residents, including the Yerington Paiute Tribe, collected water samples from domestic and tribal wells located away from the site.
 In two of the locations sampled, they found arsenic at levels higher than the acceptable drinking water standard.
 The discovery of elevated arsenic levels led NDEP and EPA to conduct an Expanded Site Investigation, which was completed in October 2000.
 Based on the results of that investigation, EPA and NDEP determined that the extent of contamination and the potential human health risks at the site warranted a more comprehensive investigation and cleanup.